OnayoMoro/Thread-Safe-Movies-Forgetting-Map/README.md

 search is recorded.
 However, as there can only be `(x)` associations (featured movies) at a time, when a new movie is added, the least searched for, or lowest rated, is removed from the forgetting map, removing its association.

 ## How To use
-This Java console application has 4 commands, `add, find, print, exit` and each command is case-sensitive.
+This project was developed in Intelij.
+The console application has 4 commands, `add, find, print, exit` and each command is case-sensitive.
 This is also the case when looking up movie titles using the `find` command.

 ### Add